KristinaEngland/design-system/components/error-messages.md

 ## When to Use
 - Error messages should be used for form validation.
+- For service status messages such as errors and warnings.

 ## When Not to Use
+- To confirm the deletion or cancelation of data - instead, use a modal dialogue message to confirm the user action.

 ## Accessibility and Usability
 - Ensure there is an explicit indication that something has gone wrong.